heatherzh01/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+ - I feel like on paper I don‘t need to think about angles and scales, but in reality with actual acting out the interaction, I need to get the right angle to make sure the screen monitor can track my movements.
+I made an interactive program with my partner back in undergrad with google teachable machine cv image models.
+And we need to adjust user position to fit the screen.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+ - new ideas are like we can switch the image detect models to motion control models so that it can be more flexible and we might need a larger screen like a mirror instead of a laptop so that it can be more convenient for users to act the workout moves.

 ## Part C. Prototype the device